Highgate, Birmingham

 Highgate is an area of Birmingham, England.
 Following the Big City Plan of February 2008, Highgate has become a district of Birmingham City Centre.
 The area is regarded as the site of the original Anglo-Saxon settlement which gave the city of Birmingham its name.

 Birmingham Central Mosque is one of Highgate's most distinctive buildings.
 The area mainly consists of commercial premises and modern council-owned residential properties.
 Older buildings include Stratford House, the Church of St Alban the Martyr and large Victorian houses opposite Highgate Park.

-Highgate is also home to the Birmingham Sports Centre and Joseph Chamberlain Sixth Form College.
-Birmingham Sports Centre is to be demolished and a new Joseph Chamberlain Sixth Form College is being constructed at Haden Circus.